Codename MAT: Reception

-Codename MAT II
+Legacy

-Codename MAT II, also written by Brewster, was published later in 1984 by Domark for the ZX Spectrum, Commodore 64 and Amstrad CPC.
+Codename MAT II, also written by Brewster, was published later in 1985 by Domark for the ZX Spectrum, Commodore 64 and Amstrad CPC.
 It has a new ship, the Centurion II with two different weapons and a more complex damage system where onboard droids can be assigned repair tasks by the player.
 The inclusion of ship batteries, directional shields and reactors requires the player to consider energy management in addition to the overall strategy of defending the system from Myon invaders.

 Codename MAT II received mixed reviews.
 CRASH awarded 81%, again highlighting the mix of arcade action and strategy, but criticizing the average graphics and confusing instructions.
 Sinclair User awarded 3 out of 5, whilst Your Spectrum's average rating was only 6 out of 10, finding that whilst better than the original Codename MAT, it did not compare favourably with Elite or Starion.